spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 ![Screenshot of the parameters](jenkins.png).

+# IAM roles required

+Several roles are required, which is confusing.
+Thus decided to document these in simple terms.

+Since EKS manages the kubernetes backplane and infrastructure, there are no masters in EKS.
+When you enter `kubectl get nodes` you will just see the worker nodes that are either implemented via autoscaling groups (old method) or via node groups (new in EKS 1.14).
+With other kubernetes platforms, this command will also show Master nodes.
+Note that as well as using node groups, you can now use fargate, which also shows up as worker nodes via the `kubectl get nodes` command.

+I am just going to discuss those required with kubernetes 1.17 EKS.

+Required roles:
+* Cluster service role: this is associated with the cluster (and its creation).
+This allow the Kubernetes control plane to manage AWS resources on behalf of the cluster.
+The policy `AmazonEKSClusterPolicy` has all the required permissions, so best use that (unless you require a custom setup).
+The service `eks.amazonaws.com` needs to be able to assume this role (trust relationship).
+We also attach policy `AmazonEKSVPCResourceController` to the role, to allow security groups for pods (a new eks 1.17 feature; see [this](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) for details).
+* Node worker or specifically node group role: This allows worker nodes to be created for the cluster via an auto scaling group (ASG).
+The more modern node group replaces the older methof of having to create all the resources manually in AWS (ASG, launch configuration, etc).
+There are three policies that are typically used (interestingly these have not changed since node groups were introduced):
+  * AmazonEKSWorkerNodePolicy
+  * AmazonEKS_CNI_Policy
+  * AmazonEC2ContainerRegistryReadOnly

+It appears the `aws-auth` configmap being inplace allows nodes to be added to the cluster automatically.

 # Accessing the cluster

 Ensure your awscli is up to date as the newer way to access the cluster is via the `aws` cli rather than the `aws-iam-authenticator`, which you used to need to download and install in your path somewhere.